nordeim/SG-Point-Of-Sale/previous_codebase_files_set.md

     async def delete(self, record_id: UUID) -> Result[bool, str]:
         """
         Deletes a record by its ID.
-        Args:
-            record_id: The UUID of the record to delete.
-        Returns:
-            A Success indicating True if deleted, False if not found, or a Failure with an error message.
         """
         try:
             async with self.core.get_session() as session: